 Dr Patricia Gray

-School of Law, Criminology and Government (Faculty of Arts and Humanities)
+School of Society and Culture (Faculty of Arts, Humanities and Business)

 Patricia graduated with an MA (Hons) in Sociology from the University of Edinburgh and an MA in Applied Social Studies (incorporating a Certificate of Qualification in Social Work) from the University of Warwick .
 She was awarded a PhD in the Faculty of Social Sciences at the University of Bristol .
 After completing her undergraduate degree, Patricia worked as a Social Worker in Glasgow for four years.
 Her work mainly centred on interventions with young offenders.
-She then went to Hong Kong where she taught at the Hong Kong Baptist University and the University of Hong Kong .
-Patricia joined the University of Plymouth in 1998.
+She then went to Hong Kong where she taught at the Hong Kong Baptist University and the University of Hong Kong before joining the University of Plymouth in 1998.

 Roles on external bodies